blablacar/redis-dictator/README.md

 - `name`: The server name, FQDN or "display" name (default is `local`)
 - `host`: The Address of the Redis server (default is `localhost`)
 - `port`: The Port of the Redis server (default is `6379`)
+- `loading_timeout`: The time in second that Dictator accepts to wait during Redis loads its dataset to memory

 ## Run